Quantum Invariants of 3-manifolds and NP vs #P: Computational complexity and quantum circuits

 \subsection{Quantum Circuits}

-Recall that a boolean circuit consists of wires and gates; each wire carries a bit, while the gates perform local boolean operations.
-We say that the boolean circuit implements the boolean function defined by the composition of these operations.
-The boolean circuit is a very useful abstraction for thinking about computation with classical, digital computers.
-An analogous abstraction can also be defined for quantum-mechanical devices for computation: a quantum circuit.
-Quantum circuits also consist of wires and gates.
-Each wire now carries a qubit state, i.e., a unit vector in the space $\CC^2$ equipped with a preferred basis $\{\ket 0, \ket 1\}$, corresponding to the values of a classical bit.
-Each gate represents a unitary operator acting on a small number of qubits, and leaving the remaining qubits fixed.
-We say that the circuit implements the unitary operator defined by the composition of these local gates.
-It is important to note that, unlike with classical boolean circuits, in a quantum circuit the total number of qubits never changes, and the entire operation is invertible; indeed, violating either requirement would imply that the total circuit is no longer unitary.
+Recall that a boolean circuit consists of wires and gates.
+Each wire carries a bit, and each gate performs a local boolean operation.
+The circuit implements the boolean function defined by the composition of these operations.
+Boolean circuits are a useful abstraction for thinking about classical, digital computers.
+An analogous abstraction can also be defined for quantum-mechanical computation; this is a quantum circuit.
+Quantum circuits also consist of wires and gates, but each wire now carries a qubit state, i.e., a unit vector in the space $\CC_2$ (equipped with a preferred basis $\{\ket 0, \ket 1\}$ corresponding to the values of a classical bit.)
+Each gate is a unitary operator acting on a constant number of qubits, and leaving the remaining qubits fixed.
+The circuit implements the unitary operator defined by the composition of these local gates.
+Unlike with boolean circuits, the total number of qubits does not change as gates are applied.

-It is standard to fix a small gate set and define all circuits using this set.
-We will use the set $\{H, T\}$, where
+While one can consider arbitrary local unitary gates, we will only make use of the following three:

-i.e. $H$ is the Hadamard operator and $T$ is the controlled-controlled-NOT gate (also called the Toffoli gate.)
-It is straightforward to check that these gates are unitary.
-They are also universal for quantum computation.\footnote{Technically, they are universal for quantum circuits with real matrix entries, but this turns out to be sufficient.}
+The last gate is the controlled-controlled-NOT gate (sometimes called the Toffoli gate), and is universal for classical computation.
+The set $\{H, T\}$ is a universal gate set for quantum computation~\cite{Aharonov1, Shi}.
+Although the gate $X$ might seem extraneous, note that applying it using only the set $\{H, T\}$ requires an additional resource: qubits which are initialized in the $\ket{1}$ state.

-Starting with the formalism of quantum circuits, one may define a model of quantum computation (see ~\cite{NielsenChuang} for details.)
-It is natural to ask if the this model of computation depends on the choice of gate set in some way.
-The Solovay-Kitaev theorem says that the answer is no: all universal gate sets define the same model of efficient quantum computation.
-More precisely, any universal gate set can simulate any other, with arbitrary operator-norm precision and polylogarithmic overhead.
+Starting with the formalism of quantum circuits, one may define a model of quantum computation~\cite{NielsenChuang}.
+It is natural to ask if this model depends on the choice of gate set in some essential way.
+The Solovay-Kitaev theorem is a basic result that answers this question in the negative: all universal gate sets define the same model of efficient quantum computation.
+More precisely, any universal gate set can simulate any other, with arbitrary operator-norm precision and polylogarithmic overhead.~\footnote{We remark that $\{H, T\}$ is not universal in the sense of Solovay-Kitaev, as it does not densely generate $SU(d)$.
+Nonetheless, it gives rise to the same model of computation.
+This detail is not relevant to us, since we will only use Solovay-Kitaev in order to simulate the set $\{H, T\}$ with some other, properly dense set.}